someguynamedjosh/nodespeak/design/language.md

 `sin(1.0):(result);` Does the same thing as before, just with different syntax.

-`sort(3.0, 1.0):(biggest, smallest);` This will call the method `sort`, giving it the inputs `3.0` and `1.0`, putting the outputs of the function call in the variables `biggest` and `smallest`.
-This is one of the really useful things about functions in nodespeak, there is minimal overhead to add multiple outputs to a function.
+`sort(3.0, 1.0):(biggest, smallest);` This will call the method `sort`, giving it the inputs `3.0` and `1.0`, putting the outputs of the macro call in the variables `biggest` and `smallest`.
+This is one of the really useful things about macros in nodespeak, there is minimal overhead to add multiple outputs to a macro.

-`sin(1.0):(exampleArray[5]);` Anything you can put on the left of an equals sign, you can put into the output of a function call.
+`sin(1.0):(exampleArray[5]);` Anything you can put on the left of an equals sign, you can put into the output of a macro call.

 `sin(1.0):(Float sineOutput);` This includes variable declarations.
-The scope of the variable will be the same as if it was declared on a line above the function call and then only the variable name was in the output section of the function call.
+The scope of the variable will be the same as if it was declared on a line above the macro call and then only the variable name was in the output section of the macro call.

-`if(true) { stuff(); };` `if` is a function. true is provided for the first argument.
-The section of code after it is a **lambda**, which is like a miniature function.
-It can contain any code that a function body can, except that if you want to 'return' from a lambda, you use a `break` statement instead of a `return` statement.
-If you were to use `return`, it would cause whatever function the code is in to return instead of just the lambda.
-For example, if you put `return` in an `if` call inside the definition for `demo`, then it would cause the `demo` function to return. `break` would return from the lambda inside the `if` function.
-Note that, unlike other languages, there *must* be a semicolon at the end of the `if` call, since it is a function in nodespeak, while in other languages it is a statement.
+`if(true) { stuff(); };` `if` is a macro. true is provided for the first argument.
+The section of code after it is a **lambda**, which is like a miniature macro.
+It can contain any code that a macro body can, except that if you want to 'return' from a lambda, you use a `break` statement instead of a `return` statement.
+If you were to use `return`, it would cause whatever macro the code is in to return instead of just the lambda.
+For example, if you put `return` in an `if` call inside the definition for `demo`, then it would cause the `demo` macro to return. `break` would return from the lambda inside the `if` macro.
+Note that, unlike other languages, there *must* be a semicolon at the end of the `if` call, since it is a macro in nodespeak, while in other languages it is a statement.
 Here's a code block demonstrating all the principles mentioned:
 ```rust